kumarlab-compomics/SV_mechanism/README.md

 - HG38 reference genome.
 - Scratch space, if using an HPC.

+To start the ``` execute_svSimsMaster.sh ``` script the following arguments must be provided:
+1. The project name
+2. 'sv' given we are generating simulated SVs held in the sv directory
+3. The name of the vcf-like file we created in Step 0.

 An example of the use of this command is from inside the ```./simulations``` directory should be :

 ```